How to Import Data to Salesforce

 Automated Data Import with Scheduled Data Loader

 What is also convenient is that you can schedule data import into Salesforce for automatic execution.
 It can be useful for those users who need to import automatically updated CSV files from the file storage into Salesforce.
-The import package will run automatically on the specified days and at certain time intervals.
-If the Salesforce connection becomes invalid or some errors happen within the package, you will receive notifications to your account email or to other additional emails you have specified.
+The import will run automatically on the specified days and at certain time intervals.
+If the Salesforce connection becomes invalid or some errors happen within the integration, you will receive notifications to your account email or to other additional emails you have specified.

 How to Import Data into Salesforce in 4 Steps